 In borderline situations, where the exceedance of the trigger level of "material harm" of a pollution incident may not be clear, a quick assessment including consultation with Boral environmental personnel should be undertaken to help the decision whether to notify or not.

 Boral's Senior Corporate Management must be informed promptly of the fact of immediate notification to the Authorities.
+This includes senior Boral Environmental contacts.

 3.2 Notification of Neighbours